Scottish Trust Deeds

 Filling in our short form so we can refer you to our trusted business partner, Immediate Financial, to get an idea of your situation and give you advice tailored to you personally.
 Filling in the form is quick and easy and requires no obligation on your part.

 Immediate Financial will provide you with advice on whether a Trust Deed is the best solution for you

 Once you’ve filled in our short form and we’ve got the necessary information, they can provide you with advice relating to a Trust Deed.
 They’ll look at your situation and help you decide if a Trust Deed is the best solution...
 If not we may suggest an alternative debt plan through ourselves such as debt management.

 Should you decide to enter into a Trust Deed Money Expert will negotiate a Trust Deed plan suited to what you can afford to pay

 If you decide, based on their advice, that applying for a Trust Deed is right for you, then they will work out with you a monthly payment that is within your means and contributes a sufficient amount towards your outstanding debts.
 We will then submit all the paperwork required for a proposal to our approved Trust Deed Company in order to negotiate payments with your creditors.
 We will be attempting to make sure that the Trust Deed is protected at this point.

 You will enter into a trust deed plan according to a monthly amount that you can afford, at the end of the agreed period any remaining debt will be written off

 From here your Trust Deed will officially begin, and usually for the next three years you will pay the agreed sum every month to a trustee at our approved Trust Deed Company who will then distribute it amongst your creditors.

-Once the three year period is over, the Trust Deed ends and any remaining debt is written off.
+Once the four year period is over, the Trust Deed ends and any remaining debt is written off.